Slack Standup Bot: 8 Must-Have Features

 The best part is all of this comes at a flat affordable price of all team sizes.

-Troopr Pro plan is flat $49 for unlimited users and unlimited Standup Check-ins, saving you several hundreds if not thousands of dollars every month for a comparable service.
+Troopr Pro plan is flat $129 for unlimited users with access to check-in templates saving you several hundreds if not thousands of dollars every month for a comparable service.